 Rod joined The School in Rose Valley community in 2015 as Head of School.
 Prior to SRV, Rod worked at The Crefeld School, a small progressive school in Philadelphia, where he taught history for many years and was the Summer School Dean, before becoming Assistant Head of School.
 Rod holds a B.S. in Education from Saint Joseph’s University and an M.A. in Educational Leadership from Immaculata University.
 He lives in Malvern with his wife, Lauren, and his two children, Lily and Bennett.
 Rod enjoys spending time with family, reading, collecting things, playing sports, and learning new songs on his guitar.

-Nava has a Bachelor of Science in Policy Management and History from Carnegie Mellon University and a Masters of Liberal Arts from the University Of Pennsylvania.
+Nava (she/her) has a Bachelor of Science in Policy Management and History from Carnegie Mellon University and degrees from the University of Pennsylvania and Villanova University.
 Nava joined SRV in 2007.